 See also some of these talks, tutorials, demos about machine learning in Rust:

 - The PlayRust Classifier - Real world data science to build r/rust vs. r/playrust classifier

 - Spam or Ham? - End-to-end Rust ML tutorial aimed at Rust beginners (uses rustlearn)

-- About Rust's ML Community - An assesment of Rust ML from Jan 2016
+- About Rust's ML Community - An assessment of Rust ML from Jan.
+2016

 - Rusty Machine talk - Intro to Rust ML with rusty-machine

 - ...suggest additional resources for getting started with ML in Rust